clocklimited/GitStyleGuide/README.md

 ## Release Manager

-Good process goes a long way to ensure a slick development and release effort, but don't think that you can get away without assigning every project one person who is responsible for creating releases, arranging the deployment, communicating with the team and stakeholders, and then ensuring the merging down after deployment.
-A good release manager will keep the repo healthy and well ordered, keep the development team happy and well informed and give a premium customer experience.
+Good process goes a long way to ensure a slick development and release effort, but it is just as important to assign every project one person who is responsible for creating releases, arranging the deployment, communicating with the team and stakeholders, and then ensuring the merging down after deployment.
+A good release manager will keep the repo healthy and well ordered, keep the development team happy and well informed and give a premium experience to all stakeholder and customers.